Warpten/warpten/README.md

 ### Hi there 👋

 I'm a (mostly) self-taught software developer; my actual degree is a MSc in Theoretical Chemistry.
 I started writing my first programs when I was 12.
 Nowadays, I regularly develop in C++, C#, Java, TypeScript, and have started picking up Rust.
-Here are some of my public projects that you may find of interest.
+Here are some of my public projects that you may find of interest, including some I have contributed to.

 ## C++